naure/codesearch/README.md

 codesearch
 ==========

-A code search engine that actually understands and follows the code
+A code search engine that actually understands and follows the code.

+(to come)